 On its website, GIZ uses the web analysis service "Matomo” to analyze usage data.
 The data is stored and evaluated completely anonymously.

-It is possible to object to the processing of user data for the analysis of user behavior.
-Under the following link you as a user have the option of deactivating the collection of user data: link
+It is possible to withdraw your consent and/or object to the processing of user data for the analysis of user behaviour.
+Here, you have the option to deactivate the processing of user data.

 3. Processing of personal data when contacting us